samuelroland/dme/docs/paradigm-analysis-report.typ

 == the basics of memory management

 == Why memory safety is a big deal ?
 In a #link("https://msrc.microsoft.com/blog/2019/07/a-proactive-approach-to-more-secure-code/")[Microsoft presentation from 2019], we find that #quote("~70% of the vulnerabilities addressed through a security update each year continue to be memory safety issues").
 The Chromium projects #link("https://www.chromium.org/Home/chromium-security/memory-safety/")[also reports] that #quote("Around 70% of our high severity security bugs are memory unsafety problems (that is, mistakes with C/C++ pointers).
-Half of those are use-after-free bugs.")
+Half of those are use-after-free bugs.").

-Memory related bugs generates
+To only cite a few, memory issues are use-after-free, buffer overflow, memory leaks, data race, ...
+They can causes big security issues as seen above, and cause app crashes, segmentation faults or data corruption.

 == The best of both world
-Rust is a strongly typed and compiled language, it has a strong selling point of being the first language bringing the combination of speed and memory safety at the same time.
+Rust is a strongly typed and compiled language, its strongest selling point is being the first language bringing the combination of speed and memory safety at the same time.
 It was designed for systems programming (browsers, kernels, ...) but now has reached almost all programming areas, even web frontend via webassembly.

 == How it is possible to get both ?
 It doesn't use a garbage collector and doesn't ask the programmer to manually manage the memory.
 But how it is even possible ?
 How the program knows when to free heap allocated memory ?

 The rust compiler `rustc` implement a new paradigm, including the notion of ownership and lifetimes, checked by a part of the compiler called the *borrow-checker*.
 Instead of associating only a type and a variable to a resource, like most modern languages, it also tracks who has the ownership of this resource and how long the resource must exist.
-When the variable is the owner of a resource, the resource will be deallocated when the
+When the variable is the owner of a resource, the resource will be deallocated when the variable go out of scope.

 the borrow checker